 Other excavations were ordered by Pope Pius IX: some of the frescoes which were found in 1868 were cut and turned into a sort of traditional paintings by placing them inside golden frames and by hanging them on the walls of the Vatican Museums according to aesthetic criteria.
 The ancient walls which had only fragments of frescoes were used as building material.

-Overall Ostia was still largely unexplored in 1875 according to this account which does not add much to that of Donovan:
+Overall Ostia was still largely unexplored in 1875 according to Hare's account which does not add much to that of Donovan:

 At length, on mounting a slight hill, we come upon a wide view over the pale-blue death-bearing marshes, to the dazzling sea, and almost immediately enter a forest of brushwood, chiefly myrtle and phillyrea, from which we only emerge as we reach the narrow singular causeway leading to Ostia itself. (..)
 On either side stretch the still waters of the pestiferous lagoon, called the Stagno, waving with tall reeds which rustle mournfully in the wind, and white with floating ranunculus. (..)
 Large sea-birds swoop over the reedy expanse. (..)
-No building remains perfect in the whole of the great town, which once contained eighty thousand inhabitants.
-Thistles flourish everywhere, and snakes and lizards abound, and glide in and out of the hot unshaded stones.
 After a time we turn into other and smaller streets, in some of which there are evident remains of pillared porticoes.
-A temple of Mithras, supposed to be of the date of the Antonines, has been identified.
+A temple of Mithra, supposed to be of the date of the Antonines, has been identified.
 Baths, richly decorated with mosaics, have also been discovered. (..)
 The banks are filled with fragments of pottery, and here and there of human bones.
-The whole scene is melancholy and strange beyond description.
-Emerging from the narrow, almost oppressive confinement of the ruined streets, upon higher ground still unexcavated, which stretches away in ashy reaches to the mouths of the Tiber and the sea, we find a massive quadrangular building of brick, which is more stately and perfect than anything else, and is supposed to have been a temple of Jupiter. (..)
+The whole scene is melancholy and strange beyond description. (..)
 With these recollections in our minds, let us leave Ostia.

 Gregoriopolis: busts, inscription (1904) and relief (recent) celebrating the reclamation of the land around Ostia; "scariolanti", those who use a carriola (wheelbarrow)